-You'll study health psychology, which is the application of psychology to the many social and clinical factors surrounding health, illness and health-related behaviours.
-The functioning of health care systems, such as the National Health Service, is also considered.
+Study the application of psychology to social and clinical factors surrounding health, illness and health-related behaviours.
+You'll consider the function of health care systems like the NHS.

-Explore the effects of brain lesions and neurological diseases on cognition and behaviour.
-You will be taught on the major neurological deficits and syndromes found with central nervous system malfunctions including their assessment and treatment.
+Explore how brain lesions and neurological diseases affect cognition and behaviour.
+You'll study the major neurological deficits and syndromes found with central nervous system malfunctions.

 Positive Psychology: The Science of Happiness and Wellbeing

-You will study the core concepts within the positive psychology movement and how this applies to different groups of people.
-You will also study measurement of happiness and wellbeing an applications within communities.
+On this module, you'll consider the core concepts of the positive psychology movement and how this applies to different groups of people.

 Clinical Applications of Neuroscience: Theory and Practice

-Gain a deeper understanding of a select range of neuroscience techniques.
-You'll learn through studying the theoretical background, and through first-hand practical experience in application and data analysis methods.
+Gain a deeper understanding of neuroscience techniques.
+You'll study the theory, and then learn through first-hand practical experience of application and data analysis methods.

 Drug Use Today